 Franzen, Jonathan.
 The Corrections.
 Farrar, Straus, and Giroux, 2001.

 Rufus Du Sol.
 Bloom.
 Sweat It Out!
 2016.

 If you’re citing a source, such as a chapter in a book, a song on an album, or an article in a journal or website, then place the title of the piece in quotations and add a period afterwards.
 Follow it with the title of the full source, in italics, and then add a comma.
 This second portion is called the container.
 Containers hold the sources.

-Here are some MLA formatting examples with containers:
+MLA formatting example with containers:

 Vance, Erik, and Erika Larsen.
 “Mind Over Matter.”
 National Geographic Magazine, Dec.
 2016, pp. 30-55.

 Beyonce.
 “Single Ladies (Put a Ring on It).”
 I am...Sasha Fierce, Sony, 2008, track 2.